 This session was called at the request of the CMC Chair and convened after a short break.

-Call to Order – Welcome/Opening Remarks
+Call to Order – Welcome/Opening Remarks for the 2nd day

 J. Afarin, CCSDS Management Council (CMC) Chair, called the meeting to order at 0830h and welcomed everyone to the fall 2018 CMC meetings hosted by the DLR.
 The following CMC members and other CCSDS representatives were in attendance.